 The sum shown as the Pensions Liability represents the underlying commitment that the Authority has in the long run to pay post-employment (retirement) benefits.
 As such, it appears in the Balance Sheet as a long-term creditor.
 Each year, the amount of future benefits earned by current members of the schemes (the "current service cost") is charged to the Cost of Services in the CIES and credited to the Pensions Liability.
 A "past service cost" may arise if the value of future benefits earned in previous years increases due to changes in pensions policy.

-The Pensions Liability has been impacted by the Court of Appeal ruling in the McCloud/Sargeant Case.
-An allowance of £9.8m was included as a past service cost in assessing the liability as at 31 March 2019.
-Following revised actuarial figures as a result of the proposed remedy for the McCloud/Sargeant Case this allowance has been reduced by £2.1m.
-This change is reflected in the past service costs for 2019/20, which show an overall reduction of £1.6m.
-Further details are included in Note 2.
+The Pensions Liability has been impacted by the Government's remedy in the McCloud/Sargeant case, further details of which can be found in Note 2.

 The CIES is also charged, in the section for "Financing income and expenditure", with net interest on the defined benefit liability.
-The cost in 2019/20 was £13.7m.
+The cost in 2020/21 was £12m.
 This charge is taken out of the General Fund in the MIRS.